Explaining Object Detectors via Collective Contribution of Pixels: Details of the proposed method

-In the last equality, we omit $P_{\mathrm{d}}(N \setminus B^r_{1} \mid N)$, as it remains constant regardless of the patch selection.
-The quantity $\phi_{\mathrm{d}}^{\mathrm{fc}}$ is known as the Shapley value in \textit{full-context}~\citep{moxi}, which is restricted to a specific set $S$ in \cref{eq:shapley_absence}.
-Next, similar to patch insertion, we define the interaction in the full context as follows:
+In the last equality, we omit $P_{\mathrm{d}}(N \setminus B \mid N)$, as it remains constant regardless of the patch selection.
+Note that we treat $B_1$ as a single player.
+While this apparently considers the Shapley value of a fixed set size $r$ only, we can show that this is not the case.
+From Eq~\eqref{eq:def_multi_interaction_absence}, we have the following decomposition.